sigsum/sigsum/doc/design.md

 refers to the collection of an inclusion proof and a cosigned tree head.

 #### 3.2.5 - Verification
-A verifier should only accept the distributed data if the following criteria hold:
+An end-user should only accept the distributed data if the following criteria hold:
 1. The data's checksum is signed using the specified shard hint and public key.
 2. The provided tree head can be reconstructed from the logged leaf and its inclusion proof.
 3. The provided tree head is from a known log with enough valid cosignatures.

-Notice that there are no new outbound network connections for a verifier.
+Notice that there are no new outbound network connections for an end-user.
-Therefore, a verifier will not be affected by future log downtime since the signer already collected relevant proofs of public logging.
+Therefore, an end-user will not be affected by future log downtime since the signer already collected relevant proofs of public logging.
 Log downtime may be caused by temporary operational issues or simply because a shard is done.

 The lack of external communication means that a proof of public logging cannot be more convincing than the tree head an inclusion proof leads up to.
 Sigsum logs have trustworthy tree heads thanks to using a variant of witness cosigning.
-A verifier cannot be tricked into accepting data whose checksum have not been publicly logged unless the attacker controls more than a threshold of witnesses.
+An end-user cannot be tricked into accepting data whose checksum have not been publicly logged unless the attacker controls more than a threshold of witnesses.

 #### 3.2.6 - Monitoring